How to Start Your Own LLC in Maine - Complete Guide

 Augusta, ME 04333-0101

-Doing Business As (DBA) in Maine
+Doing Business in Maine as a Foreigner

 Department of the Secretary of State

-Corporations, UCC, and Commissions
+Corporations, UCC and Commissions.

 101 State House Station